ali1810/Retro_syntheis/readme.txt

+In Organic Chemistry Syntheis is process of generating molecule with the help of chemical reactants.

 Retrosynthesis Reaction Prediction with SMILES Augmentation This repo details experiments on predicting retrosynthesis reactants from products using neural machine translation and SMILES based data augmentation.